 They prohibit the use of harmful and unfair tactics when trying to collect a debt.

 They should not contact anybody who is not the main person that owes the debt.

-They should not call you at unreasonable times, such as before 8 am, or after 9 pm.
+They should never call you at odd hours, such as before 8am, or after 9pm.

-They should not threaten to arrest you if the debt remains unpaid.
+They shouldn’t threaten to arrest you if you do not pay the debt.

 The following phone numbers belong to Capio Partners;